So, when is the optimum time to introduce youngsters to skiing? And what can you anticipate from their first attempt at snow plowing?

 There’s plenty to keep you entertained!
 The dining area on the balcony has access to the outside Jacuzzi space.
 The TV room features a large sofa-bed with satellite TV, a DVD player, and a PlayStation 4.
 The dining table may seat up to 14 people.

 Chalet Nyumba in Verbier

-The Nyumba chalet has four stories and can accommodate up to 16 people.
+The chalet Nyumba has four floors and can accommodate up to 16 people.
 Next to the chalet is a self-contained chocolate box Mazot that sleeps up to 6 people (separate kitchenette and dining area).
 Apply for additional information on the bedroom and bathroom arrangement.

 The chalet also has one of the nicest private spa facilities in Verbier.
 With a view of the valley and the mountains above, this is finished in Italian marble.
 An L-shaped swimming pool with changeable floor depth and swimming current (the floor may be lowered or elevated for children or made into a dance floor), a hammam/steam room, an indoor and outdoor spa, a sauna, and a lounge are among the luxurious amenities.
 There is a massage room next to the Salon where one of our in-house experts can ease the stress and anxiety of your skiing days.

 Chalet Elbrus sleeps 12 guests and is set across four stories, with authentic woods and woods elegantly mixed with luxury furniture to create the perfect mountain home.
 The ultra-modern design has been effortlessly integrated with classic alpine characteristics, with all of the latest sound and vision appealing to even the most demanding client.